 Media inquiries should be directed to the Public Information Officer, Solomon Graves, at 870-267-6205 or via email.

+The introduction of contraband into a correctional facility is a crime.
 Any person or vehicle entering a correctional unit can be searched for contraband.
 Visitors in wheelchairs and those wearing wigs or religious headgear are also subject to search.
 If a wig or religious headgear is being worn, the visitor will be searched outside the presence of other visitors by an employee of the same gender.
 Entrance will be denied if a visitor is not willing to submit to a search.
 Visitors must also pass through a metal detector.
 Units randomly drug test visitors by use of an Ion Scanner.
 A positive scan can lead to a search of the visitor and his or her vehicle.
 Visitors are not allowed to bring cameras, pagers, cellular phones, pocketknives, or food into a facility.
 Visitors are allowed to bring a small coin purse, billfold, identification, baby bottles, baby diapers, diaper wipes, car keys and jewelry (being worn).
 The warden/center supervisor or designee may set limits on the amount of money that a visitor will be allowed to bring in.
 Visitors age 12 and older must provide photo identification.
+Any visitor unable to successfully clear all entrance procedures will be denied entry and may have their visitation privileges suspended.

 Visitors’ clothing must be appropriate for the age and occasion.
 No halter-tops, tank tops, hats, shorts, mini-skirts/dresses, see-through clothing, leggings, jeggings, or camouflage attire may be worn.
 Brief cut or otherwise provocative clothing will not be permitted.
 No sleeveless tops are allowed because shoulders must be covered at all times.
 Children ten (10) years of age and under will be allowed to wear shorts of an appropriate length.
 Metal on clothing items should be avoided due to delays in clearing security equipment when additional search procedures are required including the removal of any items containing metal.